The tensor renormalization group study of the general spin-S Blume-Capel model: visualization parameter

-In summary, we discuss the phase transitions of the Blume-capel model on the square lattice using the recently developed tensor network renormalization group scheme.
-We focus on the special situation with the high degeneracy, $D=2J$, where the bond Hamiltonian is the form of the square sum.
-The calculation shows, for the first order phase transition, the different phase boundary ending points successively locate at $T_{c_n}$(n=1,2,...) on the vertical line $D=2J$.
-Here, $\max(n)=S$ for integer spin-S and $\max(n)=S-1/2$ for half-integer spin-S, Unlike the results that the ending points always touch at $(T/J,D/J)=(0,2)$ from the mean-field approximation and finite-size scaling method.
-We fix the first two critical points $T_{c_1}=0.123, T_{c_2}=0.36(5)$ of the first order phase transitions for the general spin-S cases.
-Through the magnetization and the occupation number of different optional spin values, the first order phase transition behaviors are clarified, accompanying the successive disappearance of the optional spin pairs.
-The visualization parameter $X1$ associated to the degenerate states provides the further evidence for the phase transition process.
-Compared to the integer spin-S cases, there is one more Ising-like continuous phase transition with spin-flip $Z_2$ symmetry breaking for half-integer spin S-cases.
+In summary, we discuss the phase transitions of the Blume-capel model on the square lattice using the recently developed HOTRG. $h=0$, $D=2J$ is a special situation with the high energy degeneracy, where the bond Hamiltonian is the form of the square sum.
+When $h$ is turned on as a smallness with the same magnitude, We find that the location of the nth first-order phase transition is the same independent of the spin-S in the low temperature regions, because the difference of the adjacent spin component is always $1$.
+The position of the successive phase transitions can be identified more exactly by increasing the cutting-off dimension $d$.
+Through the magnetization and the occupation number of different optional spin values, the first-order phase transition behaviors are clearly demonstrated.
+The visualization parameter $X_{1}$ associated to the degeneracy illustrates the successive phase transitions.
+Compared to the integer spin-S cases, there is one more Ising-like continuous phase transition with spin-flip $Z_2$ symmetry breaking for half-odd spin-S cases.

-We would like to thank Xiao-Gang Wen, Tao Xiang, Xiao-Yong Feng, Bruce Normand, Ming-Pu Qin, Jing Chen and Hui-Hai Zhao for the stimulating discussions.
-Li-Ping Yang acknowledges the support from MOST under grant No. 2011CB922204.
+We would like to thank Xiao-Gang Wen, Tao Xiang, Bruce Normand, You-Jin Deng, Xiao-Yong Feng, Ming-Pu Qin and Jing Chen for the stimulating discussions.
+The work was supported by Natural Science Foundation of China for the Youth (Grants No.11304404) and partly supported by MOST (Grant No. 2011CB922204).